Students’ Rights & Responsibilities

 • The College and members of the College community have the right to expect personal safety, protection of property, and the continuity of the educational process.

-• Both the accuser and the accused in a disciplinary action have the right to have an advisor present during the disciplinary process and to simultaneous notification of the decision.
+• Both the complaintant and the respondent in a disciplinary action have the right to have an advisor present during the disciplinary process and to timely notification of the decision.

 Students are expected to acquaint themselves with and observe College regulations and policies contained in the College Catalog & Student Handbook, The College Policy and Procedure Manual, and all announcements made through the administration.